 Author: Rabbi Hillel Zaltzman Format: 6" x 9" Paperback, 438 Pages Language: English

-Under Communist regimes in the USSR Jews were frequent targets of Soviet persecution.
+Under Communist regimes in the USSR, Jews were frequent targets of Soviet persecution.
 Open participation in religious activities resulted in severe repercussions.
-Using the KGB and undercover agents, the Communist regimes intimated and imprisoned Jews who secretly continued to celebrate their holidays and traditions.
+Using the KGB and undercover agents, the Communist regimes intimidated and imprisoned Jews who secretly continued to celebrate their holidays and traditions.
 Many Jews in the Soviet Union eventually lost knowledge of Jewish rituals and traditions.

 But a few communities in the USSR resisted these efforts to erradicate Jewish traditions and rituals.
 When the Nazis invaded Ukraine, throngs of Jews fled eastward to the Soviet provinces of Central Asia.
 Members of the Chabad stream of Chassidism settled in the cities of Samarkand and Tashkent in Uzbekistan.
 Hillel Zaltzman’s family was among these refugees.
 How this community resisted repression and maintained their religious traditions and rituals is revealed in this unique memoir by Hillel Zaltzman.
 It is the largely unknown story of the Chassidic Jewish underground that operated in Samarkand under the watchful eyes of the KGB—a story of faith, courage, and resilience.